How to Create Your Wedding Guest List

 If a couple whose wedding you attended does not fall into one of the above categories, you can take comfort in knowing you are not obligated to invite them.
 While reciprocating an invitation to your wedding is a thoughtful gesture, keep in mind that this means added expenses for you and that couple.
 If this is an uncomfortable decision to tackle, consider keeping these couples on a separate list that you can reference later on if more spots on your guest list open up.

-Plus ones can be a tricky group to navigate.
+Plus ones can be a tricky group to navigate when building your wedding guest list.
 Do you give all your close family and friends plus ones?
 Do you only invite plus ones that you’ve personally met and liked?
 Do you put a hard rule down of no plus ones?
 Ultimately, there is no clear right or wrong answer, but a helpful planning trick is to only allow plus ones to the wedding guests who you feel would appreciate the extra invitation and assess where additional plus ones can be added after you have an accurate understanding of your headcount.

 Friends of Your Parents/In-Laws

 Building out a realistic wedding guest list may take time, but establishing this early on helps properly prepare you to start your wedding planning like deciding your wedding venue.
 As the idyllic Savannah Wedding Venue, The Mackey House serves as the perfect space for intimate weddings, large receptions, and everything in between.
-To come see our venue for yourself, schedule a walk-through with us by contacting us today.
+We hope that this has helped show you how to create your wedding guest list with ease, and to prepare you for your big wedding day.
+To come to see our venue for yourself, schedule a walk-through with us by contacting us today.